animeshroydev/TopCars/README.md

 # TopCars
 App Demo of Parsing JSON for YT channel

+### Building a layout and populating its fields from data received as JSON is a common task for Android Developers.
+Although JSON parsing is usually done using libraries, writing the JSON parsing for this project will help you to better understand how it is processed.

 Parsing JSON from API is really important skills to have.
 In the App I have parsed the JSON data which are stored in QueryUtils.java class.

 Copy and Paste those simple JSON response from the Gist: